iaeiou/blue-plankton-2/content/posts/basic-rules-for-walking-in-the-mountains.md

 I also stock in:

-* A mylar blanket and a wool blanket
+* A mylar blanket and a wool blanket or two
 * Food (e.g. peanut butter crackers, granola bars) (in case of an hours-long winter roadside issue)
 * Extra pair of boots and socks (in case mine get wet)
 * Extra layers